 For those projects completing a Gate 4 and 5 review, the full business case will also be updated at the point of Gate 5 submission to the Secretariat and ITE.
 This will be published at least one month in advance of the Accountability Board meeting at which the funding decision will be taken, subject to the removal of those parts which are commercially sensitive and confidential.

 The cost of the ITE completing one review at each gate of the business case review process will be funded though the Secretariat revenue budget for all projects identified within the Growth Deal programme, subject to the County and Unitary Councils maintaining the level of their contribution to the Secretariat budget.
+Local Authorities may be required to directly fund ITE costs subject to Board agreement.

 The cost of an ITE review of a business case will be funded by the partner where a project change request (BB.1.1 below) has triggered the review of the business case on more than one occasion, and where a gate review process needs to be repeated due to: